 The Higher Education Archive Programme #HEAP is part of The National Archives’ continuing programme of engagement and sector support with particular archival constituencies.
-Research will underpin the programme (including a series of research papers), building on a foundation of engagement and mapping work.
-It will be a mixture of strategic and practical work encompassing activity across The National Archives and the wider sector including guidance and training, pilot projects and advocacy.
+Research underpins the programme (including a series of research papers), building on a foundation of engagement and mapping work.
+It is a mixture of strategic and practical work encompassing activity across The National Archives and the wider sector including guidance and training, pilot projects and advocacy.

 September 2015 Network Meeting Notes (DOC, 0.03MB)

 The action plan

 The action plan for the programme has been designed in consultation with a steering group involving participants from across the HE sector.
 The steering group will help us to further shape our offer for higher education archives, and ensure we achieve some tangible results.
 The programme was developed through a co-design process with higher education archivists, where we jointly identified key risks and opportunities and actions in response.
 The programme draws on the successful methodology of our development programme for local authority archives – but re-purposed to suit archives within a higher education setting.